skylert7/Miscellaneous/README.md

 # Miscellaneous
-# Any small projects can be uploaded here.
+### Any small projects can be uploaded here (including school projects and leisure time projects)